Model Parallelism With Subnetwork Data Parallelism: Introduction

 \section{Introduction}

-The rapid scaling of deep neural networks has led to unprecedented progress across a wide range of domains, from computer vision~\citep{he2016deep, clip, dinov2, segment_anything, shang2024theia} to natural language processing~\citep{foundationmodels, Achiam2023GPT4TR, touvron2023llama, zhao2023survey}.
+The rapid scaling of deep neural networks has led to unprecedented progress across a wide range of domains, from computer vision~\citep{he2016deep, clip, dinov2, segment_anything, shang2024theia} to NLP~\citep{foundationmodels, Achiam2023GPT4TR, touvron2023llama, zhao2023survey}.
 Training such large models has necessitated distributed strategies like \emph{data parallelism}~\citep{li2020pytorch} and \emph{model parallelism}~\citep{shazeer2018mesh, shoeybi2019megatron, huang2019gpipe}, each with trade-offs.
-Data parallelism, especially in the form of Distributed Data Parallel (DDP)~\citep{li2020pytorch}, replicates the model on each GPU and synchronizes gradients after each backward pass.
-While simple and widely adopted, it incurs high memory overhead due to full model replication and high communication cost during synchronization.
-Model parallelism (e.g., GPipe~\citep{huang2019gpipe}) mitigates memory issues by splitting layers across devices but requires expensive high-bandwidth interconnects to communicate activations.
-Unlike data parallelism, where several techniques effectively reduce communication costs~\citep{Diloco, wang2023cocktailsgd}, reducing the bandwidth constraints when communicating activations is an open problem.
-Additionally, classic pipeline-based approaches often suffer from inefficiencies due to idle waiting (pipeline bubbles).
+Data parallelism, typically implemented as Distributed Data Parallel (DDP)~\citep{li2020pytorch}, replicates the model on each GPU and synchronizes gradients after every backward pass.
+While simple and widely used, it incurs high memory overhead from full replication and high communication cost during synchronization.
+When models are too large to fit on a single accelerator, Model Parallelism (e.g., GPipe~\citep{huang2019gpipe}) mitigates memory issues by splitting layers across devices but requires expensive high-bandwidth interconnects to communicate activations.
+Unlike DDP, where several methods reduce communication cost~\citep{Diloco,wang2023cocktailsgd}, lowering activation bandwidth remains an open challenge.
+Moreover, pipeline approaches often suffer inefficiencies from idle waiting (pipeline bubbles).

-In this work, we explore \textit{Subnetwork Data Parallelism} as a strategy to reduce per-node memory usage by fully distributing the training of model sub-components across devices.
-Unlike pipelining, which divides computation across sequential stages, our approach assigns each worker a \textit{\textbf{subnetwork}}, defined as a structurally complete portion of the model with a full path from input to loss, enabling independent gradient computation without exchanging activations.
-Each worker optimizes only its subset of parameters and synchronizes overlapping parameters through averaging at each step.
-Instead of replicating or fully sharding the model, we distribute these subnetworks across nodes, so that each device hosts only a fraction of the full model.
-Each subnetwork is trained independently, with synchronization performed via parameter averaging to form a unified model.
-Since each node hosts only a fraction of the full model, overall memory usage is significantly reduced.
-Intra-node parallelism follows standard data parallelism with parameter-level communication, and the approach is compatible with existing systems-level model parallelism techniques.
+In this work, we propose \textbf{\textit{Subnetwork Data Parallelism} (SDP)}, a complementary strategy to model parallelism that reduces per-node memory by distributing the training of model sub-components across nodes.
+Unlike pipelining, which splits computation into sequential stages, SDP assigns each worker a \textit{\textbf{subnetwork}}, a structurally complete portion of the model (e.g., removing rows and columns of a linear operator) that preserves a full path from input to loss, enabling independent gradient computation without exchanging activations.
+Each worker optimizes its subnetwork (fixed throughout training) and synchronizes overlapping parameters through stepwise averaging.